chembl/FPSim2/README.md

 # from Python list
 create_db_file([['CC', 1], ['CCC', 2], ['CCCC', 3]], 'test/10mols.h5', 'Morgan', {'radius': 2, 'nBits': 2048})

-# or any other iterable like sqlalchemy ResultProxy
+# or any other iterable
 from sqlalchemy.orm import Session from sqlalchemy import create_engine